Slow Cooker Pork Verde

 Tender, melt-in-your-mouth pork that's juicy and full of green chili flavor.
 This easy Slow Cooker Pork Verde is a versatile dish that makes a great base for so many meals like tacos, enchiladas, burrito bowls, or simply over rice.

-Another family favorite in my home!
-Slow Cooker Pork Verde is flavorful, easy to prepare, and super versatile.
-It makes the best enchiladas and tacos, and can be used to create so many other meals.
-It’s also great for meal prepping.
-I love to make this over the weekend to use for fast and easy weeknight meals.
+Pork verde is also super versatile.
+It makes the best filling for enchiladas and tacos, and can be used to create so many other meals.
+It's also great for meal prepping.
+I love to make this over the weekend to use for fast weeknight meals.

 What is Pork Verde?